8 Best CRMs for Marketing Agencies and Consultants in 2023

 Ideally, your CRM should serve as an automation tool that solves multiple challenges at once, including:

-- Know which clients and prospects you should target with which marketing activities (never forgetting that post-purchase marketing is totally a thing)?
+• Know which clients and prospects you should target with which marketing activities (never forgetting that post-purchase marketing is a thing).

 A CRM addresses each of these pain points because it’s an all-in-one application that tracks marketing and sales activities, as well as customer service endeavors, in the same place.